 5. Price & Payment

 5.1 We reserve the right to increase the Price for Orders accepted by us, if the cost of the Goods to us increases due to any factor beyond our control including, but not limited to, material costs, labour costs, alteration of exchange rates or duties, or changes to delivery rates.
-We will contact you to advise of any increase in writing.
+We will contact you to advise of any increase.